-- Models commitment to stay abreast of current knowledge, skills and abilities pertinent to the practice clinical neuropsychology, through review of peer-reviewed scientific literature, conferences and training seminars, and/or other evidence-based resources. - 2) Demonstrates ability to utilize foundational knowledge in the areas of neuropsychology of behavior and cognition, cognitive/affective neuroscience, behavioral neurology, neuroanatomy and neural systems, brain development, and lifespan neuropsychology in diagnostic formulation - Demonstrates ability to incorporate into clinical practice, knowledge of psychometrics and theories of measurement of brain-behavior relationships, cognitive abilities, social-emotional functioning, and performance and symptom validity. - 4) Selects and interprets test data with firm understanding of the scientific basis of assessment, knowledge of
+- Models commitment to stay abreast of current knowledge, skills and abilities pertinent to the practice clinical neuropsychology, through review of peer-reviewed scientific literature, conferences and training seminars, and/or other evidence-based resources. - 2) Demonstrates ability to utilize foundational knowledge in the areas of neuropsychology of behavior and cognition, cognitive/affective neuroscience, behavioral neurology, neuroanatomy and neural systems, brain development, and lifespan neuropsychology in diagnostic formulation - 3) Demonstrates ability to incorporate into clinical practice, knowledge of psychometrics and theories of measurement of brain-behavior relationships, cognitive abilities, social-emotional functioning, and

-- reliability and validity, reliable change, performance and symptom validity, appropriate selection of normative standards, and test limitations. - 5) Demonstrates ability to recognize functional implications of neurologic, medical, and psychiatric conditions in various aspects of daily life activities. - 6) Exhibits understanding of brain-behavior relationships as quantified on testing and the patterns of impairment observed in a wide-range of disease processes. - 7) Demonstrates ability to accurately consume and apply evidence-based practice in all aspects of clinical work, including test selection and interpretation, constructive feedback and intervention, recommendations, consultation, teaching, and program development and evaluation.
+- performance and symptom validity. - 4) Selects and interprets test data with firm understanding of the scientific basis of assessment, knowledge of reliability and validity, reliable change, performance and symptom validity, appropriate selection of normative standards, and test limitations. - 5) Demonstrates ability to recognize functional implications of neurologic, medical, and psychiatric conditions in various aspects of daily life activities. - 6) Exhibits understanding of brain-behavior relationships as quantified on testing and the patterns of impairment observed in a wide-range of disease processes. - 7) Demonstrates ability to accurately consume and apply evidence-based practice in all aspects of clinical work, including test selection and interpretation, constructive feedback and intervention, recommendations, consultation, teaching, and program development and evaluation.

-Appl to cl base Uses spor Utilizing tes available databases, professional literature, seminars, sultation sessions, and other resources as appropriate ies scientific knowledge and a biopsychosocial approach nical decision making and readily applies evidenced practice to work with patients at theoretical and research knowledge to conceptualize ts concussion cases 1 1 2 2 2 3 3 to cl baseUses sporUtiliz nical decision making and readily applies evidence- ed practice to work with patients s theoretical and research knowledge to conceptualize ts concussion cases · sporUtiliz ts concussion cases 1 2 3 1 res research knowledge to conceptualize opsychological testing cases and identify appropriate og batteries and normative data 1 2 3 pron instr nonstrates a solid working knowledge of the most ninently used neuropsychological and psychological uments, including psychometric properties, inistration, scoring and interpretation.
-1 2 3 constrates ability to manage increasingly complex cases a progressively larger caseload 1 2 3 eval ty to synthesize information gathered throughout uation into well-integrated and concise report that is pleted in a timely manner 1 2 3 reco nonstrates ability to make appropriate referrals and mmendations based on diagnostic impressions and mation gathered during the evaluation.
-1 2 3
+Behavioral Anchors: Baseline Utilizes available databases, professional literature, seminars, 3 1 2 consultation sessions, and other resources as appropriate Applies scientific knowledge and a biopsychosocial approach 2 1 3 to clinical decision making and readily applies evidencebased practice to work with patients Uses theoretical and research knowledge to conceptualize 1 2 3 sports concussion cases Utilizes research knowledge to conceptualize 1 2 3 neuropsychological testing cases and identify appropriate testing batteries and normative data Demonstrates a solid working knowledge of the most 1 2 3 prominently used neuropsychological and psychological instruments, including psychometric properties, administration, scoring and interpretation.
+Demonstrates ability to manage increasingly complex cases 1 2 3 and a progressively larger caseload 2 3 Ability to synthesize information gathered throughout 1 evaluation into well-integrated and concise report that is completed in a timely manner Demonstrates ability to make appropriate referrals and 2 3 1 recommendations based on diagnostic impressions and information gathered during the evaluation.
+Supervisor Comments for Integration of Science and Practice: